carpentries-incubator/geospatial-python/episodes/08-crop-raster-data.md

 ### Data loading

-### Data loading

 First, we will load the visual image of Sentinel-2 over Rhodes Island, which we downloaded and stored in `data/sentinel2/visual.tif`.

 We can open this asset with `rioxarray`, and specify the overview level, since this is a Cloud-Optimized GeoTIFF (COG) file.
 As explained in episode 6 raster images can be quite big, therefore we decided to resample the data using ´rioxarray's´ overview parameter and set it to `overview_level=1`.

 ```python
 import rioxarray